Where are the foul ball hot zones in each National League East ballpark?

 Philadelphia Phillies Citizens Bank Park

-Citizens Bank held an average attendance of 22606 during the 2015 season; this is a drop of over 7300 fans per game compared to 2014 data.
+Citizens Bank, home to the Philadelphia Phillies, held an average attendance of 22606 during the 2015 season; this is a drop of over 7300 fans per game compared to 2014 data.
 Due to this plunge, this park offers the second best opportunities in the NL East for snagging a foul ball.
 The best sections will be along the 3B line in sections 129-132.
 Over on the other side, sitting in 115-118 will boost your chances.

 Washington Nationals Nationals Park